Introduction

 Additional Resources

-Funding for this above projects has been provided by the Bureau of Justice Assistance’s Comprehensive Opioid, Stimulant, and Substance Abuse Program and the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
+Funding for the above projects has been provided by the Bureau of Justice Assistance’s Comprehensive Opioid, Stimulant, and Substance Abuse Program and the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.

 The opinions, findings, and conclusions or recommendations expressed in the resources above are those of the author(s) and do not necessarily reflect those of the Bureau of Justice Assistance or U.S. Department of Justice.